gdejohn/procrastination/README.md

 Everything else is ultimately defined in terms of the data constructors and `match()` methods.
 None of the classes hide anything interesting.
 They don't have any instance fields.
-They each have just one constructor, declared private, taking no arguments, with an empty body, only used by the static factory methods.
+They each have just one constructor, declared private, taking no arguments, with an empty body, only used by the core static factory methods.
 If some useful operation is missing, anyone can define it externally as a static method just as easily as writing an instance method inside the class.

 While it is easy to define new operations on these types, it is impossible to add new cases.
 Since the classes only expose static factory methods and not their constructors, they are effectively sealed types, so the `match()` methods